walmartdigital/gomock-tutorial/README.md

 ```
 mockgen -source=pkg/client/client.go -destination=pkg/mocks/client.go -package=mocks
 ```
 Using the `-source` option, we point it to the source file containing the target interface.
-The `-destination` argument tells `mockgen` where to store the generated code and the `-package` argument specifies in which package the mocks will be present.
+The `-destination` argument tells `mockgen` where to store the generated code and the `-package` argument specifies what package the mocks should be part of.

 As you can see, `mockgen` created the `pkg/mocks/client.go` file which contains the mock for the `HTTPClient` interface called `MockHTTPClient` as well as the function to create a new mock `NewMockHTTPClient()`.
-It also did the same for the `HTTPClientFactory` interface.
+It also generated similar code for the `HTTPClientFactory` interface.

-Now that we have generated the necessary mocks, we are ready to write tests that will use these mocks.
+Now that we have created the necessary mocks, we are ready to write tests that will use these mocks.

 ### Step #3: Write the tests